The Ryk Mead Band are indeed a blues band but by definition a lot more. A Stunning Power Blues, Jazz, Rock Trio.

 When I play live the set may change from night to night.
 We might suddenly change an arrangement or change direction at any moment within a song.
 The basis of the song stays the same but things change, imagination and feel for the moment take over; something new is created.
 Not even the guy’s in the band know when it's coming.
 This creates a tension and excitement that means things evolve and develop night by night.
 With hard work it becomes possible.
 This makes every gig potentially electrifying and new.

-Ryk Mead, singer/guitarist, songwriter, Musical Director; Heart and soul of the band.
-A confirmed guitar virtuoso, started a gigging career on stage in the late 60s, touring in Germany from October 1969, he has built a reputation on solid experience gained alongside some of the worlds famous names, such as: Dave Gilmour (Pink Floyd), Annie Lennox, Alison Moyet, The Pretty Things, Steve Waller (Manfred Man's Earth Band), Paul Fox and Dave Ruffy (The Ruts), Elmer Gantry (Stretch / Alan Parsons Project) Beverley Martyn (partner of former icon John Martyn) and a host supporting musicians from the professional arena.
+Ryk Mead, Dubbed Fretmiester by Jazz London Radios Richard Carabine, singer/guitarist, songwriter, Musical Director; Heart and soul of the band.
+A confirmed guitar virtuoso, started a gigging career on stage, touring in Germany, he has built a reputation on solid experience gained alongside some of the worlds famous names, such as: Dave Gilmour (Pink Floyd), Annie Lennox, Alison Moyet, The Pretty Things, Steve Waller (Manfred Man's Earth Band), Paul Fox and Dave Ruffy (The Ruts), Elmer Gantry (Stretch / Alan Parsons Project) Beverley Martyn (partner of former icon John Martyn) and a host supporting musicians from the professional arena.
 Working through many styles and genres, as professionals often do, Ryk has paid his dues and now has a world of experience to draw on.
 But if you listen you will hear in all these styles the heart of the blues.

 A mix of new songs and traditional covers plus original material.
 Genres are a spread over Rock, Jazz, melodic, and ethnic blues.
-Featuring songs from the album Chicago the latest CD from Ryk Mead.
+Featuring songs from the album Chicago, Pictures in a Gallery and Me & the Blues the latest CD from Ryk Mead.

 Members of the Band on Bass and Drums are highly renowned international musicians, forming a unique core of the supporting rhythm section.